Malnutrition: Protein-energy malnutrition

 'Undernutrition' sometimes refers specifically to protein–energy malnutrition (PEM).
 This condition involves both micronutrient deficiencies and an imbalance of protein intake and energy expenditure.
 It differs from calorie restriction in that calorie restriction may not result in negative health effects.
 Hypoalimentation (underfeeding) is one cause of undernutrition.

 Two forms of PEM are kwashiorkor and marasmus; both commonly coexist.

 Kwashiorkor is primarily caused by inadequate protein intake.
 Its symptoms include edema, wasting, liver enlargement, hypoalbuminaemia, and steatosis; the condition may also cause depigmentation of skin and hair.
 The disorder is further identified by a characteristic swelling of the belly, and extremities which disguises the patient's undernourished condition.
 'Kwashiorkor' means 'displaced child' and is derived from the Ga language of coastal Ghana in West Africa.
 It means "the sickness the baby gets when the next baby is born," as it often occurs when the older child is deprived of breastfeeding and weaned to a diet composed largely of carbohydrates.

 Marasmus (meaning 'to waste away') can result from a sustained diet that is deficient in both protein and energy.
-This causes their metabolism to adapt in order to prolong survival.
+This causes their metabolism to adapt to prolong survival.
 The primary symptoms are severe wasting, leaving little or no edema; minimal subcutaneous fat; and abnormal serum albumin levels.
 It is traditionally seen in cases of famine, significant food restriction, or severe anorexia.
 Conditions are characterized by extreme wasting of the muscles and a gaunt expression.

 Overnutrition

 Excessive consumption of energy-dense foods and drinks and limited physical activity causes overnutrition.
 It causes overweight, defined as a body mass index (BMI) of 25 or more, and can lead to obesity (a BMI of 30 or more).
 Obesity has become a major health issue worldwide.
 Overnutrition is linked to chronic non-communicable diseases like diabetes, certain cancers, and cardiovascular diseases.
 Hence identifying and addressing the immediate risk factors has become a major health priority.
 The recent evidence on the impact of diet-induced obesity in fathers and mothers around the time of conception is identified to negatively program the health outcomes of multiple generations.

+According to UNICEF, at least 1 in every 10 children under five is overweight in 33 countries.